hodyroff/scs-training/Virtualization/Kolla-OSISM.md

 #### Putting it together:
 * Add requirements up when combining roles in not fully decomposed setups
-* Smaller setups will work if you
+* Smaller setups will work
-    - Carefully design QoS settings to avoid starvation
+    - If you carefully design QoS settings to avoid starvation
-    - You avoid too high load
+    - If uou avoid too high load
     - This adds complexity and the engineering time and operational trouble tends to be more expensive than the saved hardware cost, at least for production / production-like systems

 ### OSISM Installation workflow

 #### Overview over the steps
-* Procure hardware, set it up, connecting them to the network
+* Procure hardware, set it up, connecting it to the network
     - With (static) DHCP this works conveniently
 * Bootstrap manager using the Ubuntu auto-install image
     - BMC allows this without physical USB sticks (but some require SMB or PXE server)